Coronavirus information for births, marriages and deaths

 Arranging a funeral, burial or cremation is a difficult thing to do at any time, and under the current circumstances even more so.
 Our cemeteries and crematorium remain open and we have introduced the following temporary changes:

-- Our office at Gilroes is now only open for appointments.
+Our office at Gilroes Crematorium remains open for appointments only.
 To make an appointment please phone 0116 373 7327.

 Thank you for your understanding and cooperation.

 Registering a death/still birth

 Following temporary changes are in place until further notice and by appointment only:

 - We are only registering deaths/still births which took place in the city by telephone